-A broad spectrum of training offers allows each doctoral researcher to customize a curriculum based on research interest and personal needs and shall be decided in dialogue with the supervisors.
+A broad spectrum of training offers allows each doctoral student to customize a curriculum based on research interest and personal needs and shall be decided in dialogue with the supervisors.
 The elements of the HEIBRiDS Training curriculum are clustered into 4 main modules:

-The HEIBRiDS doctoral researchers are mentored by a tandem of a primary supervisor and a co-supervisor.
+The HEIBRiDS doctoral students are mentored by a tandem of a primary supervisor and a co-supervisor.
 The close day-to-day supervision is complemented with the Thesis Advisory Committee (TAC), consisting of the two project supervisors and at least one independent scientist from the Helmholtz centers or the ECDF partner universities.
 The annual TAC meetings provide a platform for monitoring and ensuring the quality of the research project.
 The TAC offers feedback on the project proposal in the first year, and reviews the progress and personal development in the following years.
-Complementary to tandem supervision and TAC, HEIBRiDS doctoral researchers receive peer feedback at the bi-monthly PhD Seminar.
+Complementary to tandem supervision and TAC, HEIBRiDS doctoral students receive peer feedback at the bi-monthly PhD Seminar.

 The research-related training module provides a wide range of lectures and workshops to enhance scientific skills and expertise.
 In addition to the research-related training organized by the HEIBRiDS Data Science School, each university and research center offers its own set of research-related courses.
-Due to the interdisciplinary nature of the HEIBRiDS program, the scientific training shall complement the background of the doctoral candidate, e.g. candidates with strong data science background shall select courses primarily from the particular application domain, whereas candidates with a strong application domain background should select courses on data science.
+Due to the interdisciplinary nature of the HEIBRiDS program, the scientific training shall complement the background of the doctoral student, e.g. students with strong data science background shall select courses primarily from the particular application domain, whereas candidates with a strong application domain background should select courses on data science.
 In addition to research-related training organized by the HEIBRiDS Data Science School, HEIBRiDS PhD students can attend courses offered by the Helmholtz Association, all partner Helmholtz Centers, HIDA and the Berlin University Alliance.

 Research Communication and Outreach